 Senator Specter states "one of the issues confronting the Board is to ensure that in keeping with the intent of Congress to preserve jobs in Philadelphia, that there is a significant headquarters presence for Conrail or any successor entity."
 Comments of Senator Arlen Specter at 3.
 The City of Philadelphia supports the Transaction.
-As described in the Joint Comments of the City of Philadelphia and the Philadelphia Industrial Development Corporation, at 4-5, Applicants have committed to: 1) retention of the headquarters of Conrail, Inc. in Philadelphia for the jobs involved with the operation of the Shared Assets Areas and other continuing Conrail activities; 2) creation of new rail-related jobs in Philadelphia as a result of NS' commercial and operational activities in the Philadelphia to include a Regional Vice President; and 3) CSX's commercial and operational activities in the Philadelphia area, as well as the anticipated establishment of a regional office in Philadelphia to include government relations, industrial development, sales, and operations.
+As described in the Joint Comments of the City of Philadelphia and the Philadelphia Industrial Development Corporation, at 4-5, Applicants have committed to: 1) retention of the headquarters of Conrail, Inc. in Philadelphia for the jobs involved with the operation of the Shared Assets Areas and other continuing Conrail activities; 2) creation of new rail-related jobs in Philadelphia as a result of NS' commercial and operational activities in the Philadelphia to include a Regional Vice President; and 3) CSX's commercial and operational activities in the Philadelphia to include government relations, industrial development, sales, and operations.

-Senator Specter urges the Board to consider the impact of the proposed transaction on competition in Pennsylvania and on Pennsylvania's shortlines.
+Sentior Specter urges the Board to consider the impact of the proposed transaction on competition in Pennsylvania and on Pennsylvania's shortlines.
 As described in various parts of the primary application and support filings, and as discussed, supra, the proposed transaction will bring about an unprecedented increase in competition.
 See, e.g., Joint Comments of the City of Philadelphia and the Philadelphia Industrial Development